-Martin Lewis is urging people to put some money away in a Help to Buy (H2B) ISA before it’s deadline later this year.
+Martin Lewis is urging people to put some money away in a Help to Buy (H2B) ISA before it’s deadline at the end of November.

 You can apply for a H2B ISA if you’re a first-time buyer, as the scheme is designed to help people save up a deposit and mortgage so they can get their foot on the property ladder.